themeleon/themeleon/README.md

 Inheritance
 -----------

-A specificity of Themeleon themes (not just the themeleon interface, but actual themes using Themeleon as a library) is they're extendible; a theme can extend another theme, and override some files, and even the theme rendering function.
+A specificity of Themeleon themes (not just the Themeleon interface, but actual themes using Themeleon as a library) is they're extendible; a theme can extend another theme, and override some files, and even the theme rendering function.
 Themeleon will then walk up the whole extend